-Four distinctive performance core designs to handle stock and “hard-to-cool” applications
+Four distinctive performance core designsmade to handle stock and “hard-to-cool” applications

 High Efficiency "Desert Cooler" Aluminum Core: Our Desert Cooler Aluminum cores are constructed with 2 row 1” tubes on 3/8" centers.
 These are all aluminum cores without any epoxies or glues.
 The offer comparable heat transfer to any 2 row aluminum radiator in the market and are also available with our Tripleflow™ style.